 Interaction with the instructor and fellow students during the lecture and, more significantly, in laboratory work is indispensable.
 Researchers over the decades have proven peer interaction and communication with the instructor as crucial for effective learning.

-Live classes have question and answer sessions that welcome students to ask anything they missed or if they have any query about the new concepts he learned.
+Live classes have question and answer sessions that welcome students to ask anything they missed or if they have any queries about the new concepts they learned.
 Teachers try to answer every question by disciples in real-time and clear all their confusion.

 However, the major drawback of pre-recorded lectures is that they miss any kind of good interactions.
-The communication is one way and cannot compare to real-time.
+Communication is one way and cannot compare to real-time.
 Moreover, the online system ignores peer interaction completely.

 On the contrary, a traditional education system offers maximum possible interaction between instructors and peers.
 Students have much more chances to learn new things.
 Studies have proven that the traditional system gives more chances of brainstorming making them learn things quickly and analyze things through multiple perspectives.
 Moreover, it is the best platform for peer interaction too!

 When jumping to any medium of education, we need to consider the flexibility it offers.
 Students have maximum flexibility in the case of recorded lectures.
 Moreover, many instructors tend to record online sessions to help students learn things in case they miss anything or if they were not able to attend lectures due to any reason, e.g., loss of internet connection or any other technical problem that can’t be helped.
 Students can rewind and take the lecture in multiple sittings too.

 Usually, instructors give a deadline to complete multiple assignments after a lecture.
 This education system provides maximum flexibility and accommodation for the students and lets them learn from the comfort of their homes considering their ease.